 Please find below information for schools, Children’s Centres, libraries and other partners who may be interested in working together to promote Family Learning in the local area.

-Programmes are flexible both in length and breadth of subject and course titles have been suggested below but can be tailored to the needs of families.
+Programmes are flexible both in length and breadth of subject.
+Course titles have been suggested below but can be tailored to the needs of your families.

 Helps parents and carers to support their children’s English, maths and language by:

 Aimed at parents/carers of KS1, KS2 or KS3 children to: